winsoft666/akali/README.md

 [>>> 中文版](README_ch.md)

 # Akali
-A common C++ library that don't depends on other library.
+A common C++ library that don't depends on any library.

 ---